 Status of program

 Initially, there was a shortage of veterinarians in Bhutan, and HSI offered to deploy our Indian veterinary teams to Bhutan to begin the project.
-Bhutanese personnel, such as vet assistants and dog catchers, were included on the teams from the start.
+Bhutanese personnel, such as vet assistants and dogcatchers, were included on the teams from the start.

 Security for people and animals

 Our program is designed not only to humanely and effectively address the dog overpopulation problem in Bhutan, but also to help people and dogs live more comfortably in each other’s presence.
-Most dogs in Bhutan are “community dogs,” which means they live within a certain territory or neighborhood and rely somewhat on human charity for survival.
+Most dogs in Bhutan are “community dogs,” which means they live within a certain territory or neighbourhood and rely somewhat on human charity for survival.
 They are not considered pets, but are still tolerated and in some cases, cared for, by local people in a given location.
 In turn, the dogs provide a sense of security.
 Unfortunately, a fear of rabies, continuous litters of puppies, and the aggression sometimes seen can create friction in this otherwise harmonious relationship.
-Our CNVR program is helping to alleviate these concerns and more.
+Our dog population management program is helping to alleviate these concerns and more.